 If you are aged 65-74 and have a total superannuation balance below $300,000 as at the previous 30 June, you can make voluntary contributions to your super for 12 months from the end of the financial year in which you last met the work test.
 This is known as the work test exemption.

 Once you turn 75 you can't make any personal contributions to your super account.

-If you don't meet the work test, your employer can still make super contributions to your fund, even if you can’t make personal payments (this includes standard and voluntary contributions).
+If you don't meet the work test or work test exemption, your employer can still make super contributions to your fund, even if you can’t make personal payments (this includes standard and voluntary contributions).

 Talk to QInvest today for affordable and personal financial advice.